dhanu0503/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
+## Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools

-## Aim:
+### Aim:
 To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.

-## Tools Required:
+### Tools Required:
 - Personal Computer
 - Cadence Virtuoso Software

-## SCHEMATIC SIMULATION:
+### SCHEMATIC SIMULATION:
 PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION Commands to get into Cadence:

 1. Right-click and open the terminal window.
 2. Type the following commands and press enter:

   - csh
   - source /cadence/install/cshrc
   - virtuoso

-Procedure for Schematic simulation using Cadence
+#### Procedure for Schematic simulation using Cadence

 1. Now two windows must open
     i) virtuoso/command interpreter window ii)”Whats New…”
 2. Close the 2nd window
 3. Use 1st window i.e virtuoso window (CIW) for further processing.
-  i.
-Create a New Library
+   -	Create a New Library
-  ii.
-Create Schematic Cell view. iii.
-Create the Symbol for schematic Cell view. iv.
-Create the test Cell view.
+   - Create Schematic Cell view.
+   - Create the Symbol for schematic Cell view.
+   - Create the test Cell view.
-  v.
-Analog simulation by spectre
+   - Analog simulation by spectre

-## Steps for Schematic Simulation using Cadence:
+### Steps for Schematic Simulation using Cadence:
-### i)	Procedure for Creating New Library.
+#### i)	Procedure for Creating New Library.
 •	File –New – Library
 •	Name: Give name for ur library Ex: VLSILAB_EXP_1
 •	Enable Attach to an existing technology library, Click OK